Chepubelja/cv_homework_5/README.md

 - Results
   - Metrics used for evaluation:
-    - *LPIPS* (Learned perceptual image patch similarity) - measures overall predicted image similarity to ground truth.
+    - *LPIPS* (Learned perceptual image patch similarity) - measures overall predicted image similarity to ground truth - *smaller is better*.
     - *CSIM* - cosine similarity between the embedding vectors of a state-of-the-art face recognition network CSIM, calculated using the synthesized and the target images.
-This metric evaluates the identity mismatch.
+This metric evaluates the identity mismatch - *higher is better*.
-    - *NME* (Normalized mean error) - Normalized mean error of the head pose in the synthesized image.
+    - *NME* (Normalized mean error) - Normalized mean error of the head pose in the synthesized image - *smaller is better*.
     - *MACs* (Multiply-accumulate operations) - Measure the complexity of each method, specifically the inference stage.

   - For the evaluation was used the subset of 50 test videos with different identities from VoxCeleb2 dataset (contains 140697 videos of 5994 different people).